Manaswani96/MAT-Visor/README.md

 ### 1. `fft_animator.m`
 **Purpose**: Visualizes how a signal transforms between time and frequency domains using **Fast Fourier Transform (FFT)**.
-- 💡 Shows frequency content change dynamically.
+-  Shows frequency content changes dynamically.
-- 🔍 Useful in quantum signal processing and filtering concepts.
+-  Useful in quantum signal processing and filtering concepts.

 ### 2. `wavepacket_2d_animator.m`
 **Purpose**: Simulates a **2D Gaussian wavepacket** moving in space.
 - 📈 Demonstrates spatial spreading and motion of a quantum particle.
-- 🎨 Visually rich and interactive surface plots.
+-  Visually rich and interactive surface plots.

 ### 3. `tunneling_animator.m`
 **Purpose**: Animates **quantum tunneling**, where a particle-like wavepacket interacts with a potential barrier.
-- 🚀 Demonstrates partial reflection and transmission.
+-  Demonstrates partial reflection and transmission.
-- ⚛️ Classic quantum effect that defies classical intuition.
+-  Classic quantum effect that defies classical intuition.

----

-## 🎥 Output

-All simulations generate animated `.gif` files stored in the `output/` folder after execution.
-No external tool needed — just MATLAB.

----

 ## 🧠 Uses